oscdoctest/Qi-Docs/docs/Qi_Scripts.rst

 ----------------------

-Retrieves a list of scripts from the specified namespace.
+Retrieves a list of QiScripts from the specified namespace.

 **Syntax**